 because of the ash, driving through the ash of that big fire; starting to suspect the ash.
 I was suspecting this ash, when he passed.

 It’s in the middle of what they call “nowhere,” but it's not the middle of nowhere.
-People live ten miles away.
+People live ten miles away...
 There’s a drift, and there’s a river, the seventh largest river in the United States.
-The Columbia River, it was dammed in the fifties and sixties, so I can only imagine what the bottom of those dams are holding.
+The Columbia River, it was dammed in the '50s and '60s, so I can only imagine what the bottom of those dams are holding.
 The sturgeon: some have lived in the river for seventy-plus years.

 There’s a lot of talk about the hills around Hanford.
 There’s talk about Rattlesnake Hill having a complete arsenal underground… And trains that go into the hill...
 And if you look at the top of that hill, you’ll see squares that are level.
 And they say that those doors would open up; that they could’ve shot things out…